Instant Pot Stuffed Bell Peppers

 Notes

-- Marjoram can be substituted with oregano.
+- Marjoram can be substituted with oregano or Italian seasoning.

 - This recipe is enough to fill 4 medium peppers.
-If you use large peppers you will need more filling.

 - Optional: top cooked stuffed peppers with shredded cheese.
-You can also add some ketchup to the tomatoes to make it thicker and richer.

 - The meat to rice ratio can be adjusted to your liking.